 Change management definition is quite simple.
 It is all about managing the internal and external market changes that affect an organization.
 It’s a strategic process that helps organizations adapt to new market conditions, technologies, or changes.

 At its core, change management is about understanding how people react to change and helping them through the transition.
 It’s also about implementing organizational changes smoothly and efficiently while minimizing disruptions and maintaining productivity.

-There are many different approaches to change management, but some common elements include developing a change management plan, setting up a change management team, communicating with stakeholders, training employees on new processes or procedures, and monitoring progress throughout the transition.
+There are many different approaches , but some common elements include developing a change management plan, setting up a team, communicating with stakeholders, training employees on new processes or procedures, and monitoring progress throughout the transition.